lsky2061/sql_learning/README.md

 To clean the WISQARS data for importing, I did the following

 * Remove all asterisks.
 Some numbers are marked with asterisks to indicate "unstable value (<20 deaths)"
 * All entries consisting of "--" indicate "suppressed value (between one to nine deaths)."
-To allow these to be imported as integers while still keeping them obvious as supressed values, I replaced all occurrences of "--" in the .csv file with -1 using emacs.
+To allow these to be imported as integers while still keeping them obvious as suppressed values, I replaced all occurrences of "--" in the .csv file with -1 using emacs.
 * As with WONDER, I removed the explanatory notes at the end.
 * The population values are imported as text because SQL won't import them as integers since they contain commas.
-This is not relevant to the current analysis since w are comparing number of deaths.
-Calculating a rate would not yield more useful information since the denomniator (population) is the same.
+This is not relevant to the current analysis since we are comparing number of deaths.
+Calculating a rate would not yield more useful information since the denominator (population) is the same.

 # Data Loading